Mike Rounds: Personal life

-While attending South Dakota State University, Rounds met his wife Jean, formerly of Lake Preston, South Dakota.
-They were married in 1978 and have four children.
-He is the older brother of Tim Rounds.
+While attending South Dakota State University, Rounds met Jean Vedvei, formerly of Lake Preston, South Dakota.
+They married in 1978 and had four children.
+On November 2, 2021, Jean Rounds died at age 65, two years after she was diagnosed with cancer.

+Rounds is the older brother of Tim Rounds, a former member of the South Dakota House of Representatives.

 Rounds is a member of Sts.
 Peter and Paul Catholic Church of Pierre.
 He is also a member of numerous service clubs and community organizations, including Elks, Exchange Club, Knights of Columbus and Ducks Unlimited.

+Honors

 In May 2011, Rounds's alma mater, South Dakota State University, gave him an honorary doctorate for public service.

-On November 2, 2021, Jean Rounds died at age 65, two years after she was diagnosed with cancer.